EventSaucePHP/ObjectHydrator/README.md

 happens.
 If you wish to operate on serialized or hydrated data, you can hydrate/serialize the inner data/objects.

-### Caster and serializer order
+### ⚠️ Caster and serializer order

-In order to make hydration and serialization symmetrical (allowing back and forth conversion), the order of serializers called is reversed.
+In order to make hydration and serialization symmetrical (allowing back and forth conversion), the order of serializers called is reversed for _promoted_ properties.

 ## Maximizing performance